JLopez80/SmartLight/README.md

 - **LiquidCrystal Library** for controlling the LCD screen on Arduino.
 - **FFmpeg** for audio processing and conversion to a suitable format for Whisper.

+## Demonstration of my Arduino
+This [video](https://youtu.be/0AbyosnZ-v8) demonstrates my Arduino and how the code works.